Vadivel-Babu/reactTodoLocalStorage/README.md

 ## Usage
 * Clone the repository to your local machine.
-* run the command in terminal npm i && npm run dev.
+* run the command in terminal npm i then npm run dev.
 * Use the input field to add new todo items.
 * Click on the delete button to remove todo items.
 * Click on the checkbox to mark todo items as completed.